WebComponentsGuide/webcomponents.guide/blog/2023-01-09-introducing-webcomponents-guide.md

 feedback and improve.
 We've shared early versions of the content we have so far with newcomers and seasoned experts alike.
 Everyone has said they've learned something new.
 We couldn't wait any longer.

-The content we have is split into three sections for now:
+The content we have is divided into three sections for now:

 - **[Learn][learn]**: This will take you through _the journey_.
 Learn the basic building blocks and learn how to connect them to make useful user experiences.